eddypopa361/onlyfindsrender/replit.md

 - ✓ Completed global replacement of all red color references while maintaining functionality
 - ✓ Replaced all logo references from onlyfinds_logo.png to onlyfinds.png throughout project

-**August 3, 2025**: Complete Blog Content Replacement with Optimized Articles
+**August 3, 2025**: Performance Optimization and Blog Content Updates
+- ✓ Implemented comprehensive performance optimizations to eliminate site lag
+- ✓ Added React Query caching with 5-minute stale time and 10-minute garbage collection
+- ✓ Created OptimizedSpline component with lazy loading and intersection observer
+- ✓ Implemented optimized image loading with WebP support and content visibility
+- ✓ Added debouncing and throttling utilities for smooth interactions
+- ✓ Reduced animated particles from 5 to 3 for better performance
+- ✓ Optimized carousel settings with waitForAnimate: false and increased autoplay speed
+- ✓ Updated all documentation dates to August 3, 2025 for consistency
+- ✓ Enhanced API response caching for products/carousel and products/featured endpoints
+- ✓ Created lazy section loading components for non-critical content
-- ✓ Replaced all 11 blog articles with new streamlined, professionally optimized versions
+- ✓ Replaced all blog articles with streamlined, SEO-optimized versions
-- ✓ Updated "Getting Started with ONLYFINDS" to concise, practical guide focused on partner platform integration
-- ✓ Replaced "Optimizing Your Shopping Experience" with advanced tactics guide for experienced users
-- ✓ Updated "Community Guidelines" with responsible shopping ecosystem focus
-- ✓ Implemented 8 new CNFANS-focused articles: shipping tips, affiliate guide, coupon guides, seasonal deals, spreadsheets, troubleshooting
-- ✓ All articles now properly sanitized - removed technical references, backend mentions, and sensitive operational details
-- ✓ Maintained all CNFANS affiliate links with proper rel="nofollow sponsored noopener" attributes
+- ✓ Maintained CNFANS affiliate compliance with proper link attributes
-- ✓ Updated all article dates to August 3, 2025 and ensured SEO optimization
-- ✓ Preserved affiliate disclosures and compliance statements across all content
-- ✓ Removed ScrollAnimation components from blog articles for instant loading performance

 **February 3, 2025**: Complete Brand and Copy Updates with CNFANS Integration
 - ✓ Updated all CTA buttons with new CNFANS_REGISTER constant (https://cnfans.com/register/?ref=571435)